 Ensure systems and subsystems affected by incidents are isolated as quickly as possible and, if necessary, are restored and/or rebuilt.

-Enter your organization incident prevention here.
+This control is partially inherited from the VA NSOC.
+Additionally, Incident Response training is required for each new user as a component of the VA User Awareness Training.
+This training is done annually.

 Incident Detection: